HenryCarr98/AWEgas/ResultsAndDiscussion/Question1.md

   - Interconnected via **Mellanox NDR200 InfiniBand**.
 - **Operating System:** Running **Rocky Linux 8**, a rebuild of **Red Hat Enterprise Linux 8 (RHEL8)**.

+> All runs used the above setup with cpu socket binding to minimise communication delays.

 ## Overview of the Code